uma-email/poc/README.md

 ## Abstract

-This document introduces POCOP tokens based on a nested, chained HMACs construction to provide chained authenticity and integrity protection.
+This document introduces a POCOP mechanism based on a nested, chained HMACs construction to provide chained authenticity and integrity protection.

 ## Introduction